The Age of Shadows

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Age of Shadows against these established plot points, we can identify how Kim Jee-woon utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Age of Shadows within the action genre.

 Kim Jee-woon's Structural Approach